 Anna Lok, MD

 Ranked as the second leading cause of cancer deaths in the world, an estimated 30 million people are newly diagnosed each year with the Hepatitis B viral (HBV) infection.
-With an increasing number of available treatments, important questions still remain regarding the HBV at risk population and current practice patterns.
+With an increasing number of available treatments, important questions remain regarding the HBV at-risk population and current practice patterns.

 Management of chronic HBV is perceived as a complex paradigm, which balances the benefits of long-term suppression of HBV replication, with the inconvenience and potential adverse events associated with prolonged, often lifelong, antiviral therapy.
 Effective monitoring of disease progression and timely initiation of treatment in appropriate patients is essential to help inform interventions and to maximize the long-term outcomes for HBV patients.